 Not only does regular maintenance improve uptime, it can also keep CSA violations at bay.

-"Preventive maintenance is the primary means to reduce roadside violations," said Mike Hasinec, vice president of maintenance support at Penske Truck Leasing.
+"Preventive maintenance is the primary means to reduce roadside violations," said Chuck Pagesy director of safety at Penske Truck Leasing.

 As part of preventive maintenance, technicians evaluate lights, grease oil leaks, tire tread and fire extinguishers, all of which are frequent violations.
 Drivers can also monitor these items during daily inspections.

 Of course, things can happen while a driver is out on the road, such as a light bulb burning out.
-"Nowadays, for the most part, people have gone to LED and they last a lot longer.
-They also have diodes, so when a light goes out, it doesn't go out totally," Hasinec said.
+"Nowadays, for the most part, people have gone to LED, and they last a lot longer.
+They also have diodes, so when a light goes out, it doesn't go out totally," Pagesy said.

-Hasinec said drivers need to be good citizens for their organizations.
-"They have to fill out their paperwork properly and do their pre- and post-trips.
-If drivers follow that handful of tips they won't have any issues," he said.
+Pagesy said drivers need to be good citizens for their organizations.
+"They must complete their paperwork properly and do their pre- and post-trips.
+If drivers follow that handful of tips, they won't have any issues," he said.